sambhawjain/sambhawjain.github.io/Auto_Scale_ADW_Demo_Setup.md

 1. Login to Dbaas Instance through Putty.
 - Login as opc user.
 - Change user to oracle  and got to oracle home directory as below screen shot
+- run **mkdir ords** to create ords directory
-2. Download and unzip ORDS in oracle home directory http://www.oracle.com/technetwork/developer-tools/rest-dataservices/downloads/index.html
+2. Download "Oracle REST Data Services" in local machine and then copy  and unzip in ords folder in oracle home directory (you can use WinSCP to copy from local to cloud instance) [ORDS](https://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html)
 ![](./images/ords1.png)
 3. Check access rule in iptables and open port for 80 and 8080.
-  - iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT -m comment --comment
-  - "Required for    APEX."
+  - iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT -m comment --comment "Required for    APEX."
   - service iptables save
   - iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
   - service iptables save